Life’s Abundance canned dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical canned dog food.

-With no sign of any plant-based protein boosters, this looks like the profile of a wet food containing a significant amount of meat.
+Even when you consider the mild protein-boosting effect of the peas, this looks like the profile of a wet product containing a significant amount of meat.

-Life’s Abundance Dog Food is a meat-based canned product using a significant amount of poultry and seafood as its main sources of animal protein, thus earning the brand 5 stars.
+Life’s Abundance is a meat-based canned dog food using a significant amount of chicken or turkey as its main sources of animal protein, thus earning the brand 5 stars.